Time-optimal self-stabilizing leader election in population protocols: Introduction

 \subsection{Contribution}

-To our knowledge no prior work studies the limits of time efficiency or the time/space trade-offs for SSLE in the standard population protocol model.
-The only existing protocol of Cai, Izumi, and Wada~\cite{cai2012prove} (\OriginalSSLE, Protocol~\ref{algo:original}) uses exactly $n$ states and $\Theta(n^2)$ expected parallel time \footnote{ see Theorem~\ref{thm:original-timebound}. } , exponentially slower than the $\mathrm{polylog}(n)$-time non-self-stabilizing existing solutions~\cite{DBLP:conf/soda/GasieniecS18, DBLP:conf/spaa/GasieniecSU19, DBLP:conf/podc/KosowskiU18, sudo2019logarithmic}.
-Our main results are three faster protocols using more space, each making a different time/space tradeoff.
+We initiate the study of the limits of time efficiency or the time/space trade-offs for SSLE in the standard population protocol model, in the complete interaction graph.
+The most related protocol, of Cai, Izumi, and Wada~\cite{cai2012prove} (\OriginalSSLE, Protocol~\ref{algo:original}), given for complete graphs, uses exactly $n$ states and $\Theta(n^2)$ expected parallel time (see Theorem~\ref{thm:original-timebound}) , exponentially slower than the $\mathrm{polylog}(n)$-time non-self-stabilizing existing solutions~\cite{DBLP:conf/stoc/BerenbrinkGK20, DBLP:conf/soda/GasieniecS18, DBLP:conf/spaa/GasieniecSU19, DBLP:conf/podc/KosowskiU18, sudo2020logarithmic}.
+Our main results are two faster protocols, each making a different time/space tradeoff.

-All four protocols are summarized in Table~\ref{tab:overview}.
-Both expected time and high-probability time are analyzed and shown, although below we discuss only expected time.
-Any \emph{silent} protocol (one guaranteed to reach a configuration where no agent subsequently changes states) must use $\Omega(n)$ parallel time (Observation~\ref{obs:linear-time-lower-bound-silent}).
-Thus \silentlinearSSLE\ is time-optimal for the class of silent protocols, although it uses an exponential number of states ($O(n \log n)$ bits of memory). \smallstateSSLE\ uses asymptotically optimal $O(n)$ states while using slightly more time: $O(n \log n)$.
-Finally, the non-silent \logSSLE\, has optimal $O(\log n)$ expected parallel time.
-However, it uses unbounded memory.
-It remains open to find an $O(n)$-time, $O(n)$-state silent protocol or an $o(n)$-time, bounded-state protocol.
+Our protocols, along with that of~\cite{cai2012prove}, are summarized in Table~\ref{tab:overview}.
+These main results are later proven as Theorem~\ref{thm:silent-linear-time} and Theorem~\ref{thm:log-time}.
+Both expected time and high-probability time are analyzed.
+Any \emph{silent} protocol (one guaranteed to reach a configuration where no agent subsequently changes states) must use $\Omega(n)$ parallel time in expectation (Observation~\ref{obs:linear-time-lower-bound-silent}).
+This lower bound has helped to guide our search for sublinear-time protocols, since it rules out ideas that, if they worked, would be silent.
+Thus \silentlinearTimeStateProtocol\ is time- and space-optimal for the class of silent protocols.

+\logTimeProtocol\ is actually a family of sublinear time protocols that, depending on a parameter $H$ that can be set to an integer between 1 and $\Theta(\log n)$, causes the algorithm's running time to lie somewhere in $O(\sqrt{n})$ and $O(\log n)$, while using more states the larger $H$ is; setting $H = \Theta(\log n)$ gives the time-optimal $O(\log n)$ time protocol.
+However, even with $H=1$, it requires exponential states.
+It remains open to find a sublinear-time SSLE protocol that uses sub-exponential states.
+We note that any protocol solving SSLE requires $\Omega(\log n)$ time: from any configuration where all $n$ agents are leaders, by a coupon collector argument, it takes $\Omega(\log n)$ time for $n-1$ of them to interact and become followers.
+(This argument uses the self-stabilizing assumption that ``all-leaders'' is a valid initial configuration; otherwise, for \emph{initialized} leader election, it requires considerably more care to prove an $\Omega(\log n)$ time lower bound~\cite{sudo2020logarithmic}.)